Light Charged Higgs Bosons to AW/HW via Top Decay: Introduction

 In the current study we examine the detectability of a light charged Higgs boson, with $m_{H^\pm}<m_t$.
-It can be produced via top decay, permitting the observation of a sizable number of events due to the large top production rate at the LHC.
+The dominant production mode for such a light charged Higgs at the LHC is via top decay, given the large top production rate at the LHC. ${\rm BR}(t\rightarrow H^\pm b)$ can be enhanced at both large and small $\tan\beta$, due to the enhanced top and bottom Yukawa couplings.
 Current search strategies assume that the charged Higgs decays either leptonically ($\hc \to \tau\nu$) or hadronically ($\hc \to cs$).
 The null search results at both the ATLAS and CMS exclude a light charged Higgs below a mass of about 160 GeV for most of the parameter space~\cite{TheATLAScollaboration:2013wia,CMS_taunu}.
 However, if there exists a neutral Higgs ($A/H$) light enough such that the $\hc \to A\w/H\w$ channel is kinematically open, the branching fractions into the conventional final states $\tau\nu$ and $cs$ are suppressed and the exclusion bounds can be significantly weakened.
 Due to experimental challenges at low energies, such a light neutral Higgs has not been fully excluded yet.
+A relatively large region of $m_{H^\pm}>150$ GeV and $\tan\beta\lesssim 20$ is still allowed, while no limits exist for $m_{H^\pm}>160$ GeV.

+The exotic decay channel of $\hc \to AW/HW$, on the other hand, offers an additional opportunity for the detection of a light charged Higgs, closing the loophole of the current light charged Higgs searches.
+While there are strong constraints on the mass of the light charged Higgs from flavor~\cite{Mahmoudi:2009zx,Coleppa:2013dya} and precision~\cite{EW} observables, those limits are typically model dependent and could be relaxed when there are contributions from the other sectors of the model~\cite{Han:2013mga}.
+A direct search for a light charged Higgs, on the other hand, provides a model-independent and complementary reach.
+It is thus timely and worthwhile to fully explore the discovery or exclusion potential of the light charged Higgs at the LHC.

 In this paper we study the exotic decay of a charged Higgs $\hc \to AW/HW$ with $A/H$ decaying into $\tau\tau$.
 We focus on the light charged Higgs produced via top decay, considering both the single top and top pair production channels.
 The exclusion bounds and discovery reach will be explored and interpreted in the context of the Type II 2HDM.
 A collider analysis considering the same decay channel of a heavy charged Higgs produced in $\hc tb$ associate production has been performed in \cite{Coleppa:2014cca}.